cnjo224/Morph/README.md

 # Morph
 CS335 Project 3
-Authors: Caitlin Jones, Chelina Ortiz M
+Authors: Caitlin Jones, Chelina Ortiz M.

 Date of Last Edit: 11/16/18

 Description: A program that takes two images in, allows the user to select points in the images to morph from one image to another, and generates the morphing frame by frame.

  ISSUES: